alireza787b/px4xplane/README.md

 ---

+## Technical Improvements in PixEagle 2.5

+### GPS Position Enhancement
+PixEagle 2.5 introduces sophisticated GPS coordinate smoothing that eliminates micro-jitter while maintaining sub-meter accuracy.
+The implementation uses minimal low-pass filtering on latitude and longitude coordinates, and combines smoothing with precision rounding for elevation data.
+This results in significantly improved PX4 EKF2 estimator stability without compromising responsiveness.

+### Cross-Platform Compatibility
+With native Linux and macOS makefile support, PixEagle 2.5 ensures seamless compilation and operation across all major platforms, making it accessible to a broader range of developers and researchers.

+---

 ## Contribution and Support

 Feel free to reach out to me in the issue section if you need help.
 Having experienced contributors is greatly appreciated!